Giuseppe Baresi

 Giuseppe Baresi (/it/; born 7 February 1958) is an Italian football manager and former player, who played as a defender or as a defensive midfielder.
-He currently works as a technical assistant at Inter Milan.
 Baresi spent the majority of his 18-year career with Inter, before retiring in 1994 after two seasons with Modena.
 With Inter, he won two Serie A titles and the UEFA Cup, among other trophies, and also served as the team's captain.
 At international level, he represented the Italy national team on 18 occasions between 1979 and 1986, taking part at UEFA Euro 1980, where they finished in fourth place, and at the 1986 FIFA World Cup.
 His younger brother, Franco Baresi, also a defender, served as captain for city rivals A.C.
 Milan and the Italy national side.